Online laboratory education

 JoVE shows, among other things, videos of various techniques used in laboratories (via a UU subscription).

 LabBuddy is an online application for preparing and carrying out laboratory experiments.
 Instead of students carrying out a standard ‘recipe’, students first set up their research setups in LabBuddy themselves.
-During the practical, the student follows the protocol in LabBuddy in which they automatically receive feedback, questions and ‘Just-in-Time’ information.
+During the practical, students follow the protocol in LabBuddy in which they automatically receive feedback, questions and ‘Just-in-Time’ information.
 Besides that, the tool provides the possibility to reserve instruments in the laboratory and keep an extensive laboratory notebook.
 You can make an application via Teaching Support.

-Attention: Redesigning a practical and doing technical design in LabBuddy both take some time for Educate-it.
+Attention: Redesigning a practical and doing technical design in LabBuddy both take some time.
 That is why you should apply for LabBuddy well in advance.
 Preferably at least three months in advance.